 All correspondence should be either passed through a member of the steering committee or sent to one of the following addresses:

-- Votruba Prize Committee, Department of Theoretical Physics, NPI AS CR, 25068 Rez near Prague
+- Votruba Prize Committee, Department of Theoretical Physics, NPI of the CAS, 25068 Rez near Prague

 - The 2017 prize was awarded to Dr. Dalimil Mazac for the thesis Explorations in the Conformal Bootstrap